 At least one Connector must be deployed to allow access to Resources configured in a Remote Network.
 Connectors are deployed behind the firewall and provide access to a Remote Network's Resources for authenticated, authorized users.
 Without a Connector deployed and running, Resources are inaccessible to Twingate end users.

-We recommend running at least two Connectors in every Remote network that you configure in Twingate.
+We recommend that you deploy at least two Connectors in every Remote Network that you configure in Twingate.
 There are two primary reasons to do this:

 - Scalability.
 As your needs grow, it may be necessary to add additional Connectors to forward additional traffic.
 A single Connector is generally capable of handling traffic for hundreds of users, depending on your usage patterns.
 See Deploying Connectors for more details.

 Note: Because Connectors within the same Remote Network are interchangeable, it’s important that they all have the same network routing and access rules on the Remote network.